wsustcid/All-in-Deep-Learning/README.md

  # Deep Learning Tutorial

 This tutorial aims to guide people doing research with deep learning technology.
-Following five projects are provided to everyone to learn deep learning step by step from theory to applications.
+The following five projects are provided to everyone to learn deep learning step by step from theory to applications.